Florida county backs Trump, refuses to bring New York Times to library computers

 "I don’t agree with it, I don't like them," he added.
 "It’s fake news and I'm voting no."

-The Citrus County dispute came as Trump ordered all federal agencies to stop any subscriptions to the New York Times or Washington Post.
+The Citrus County dispute came as Trump ordered all federal agencies to stop any subscriptions to The New York Times and The Washington Post.

 The library, which serves 70,000 members at five locations, currently has no digital newspaper subscriptions.
-The system has hard-copy subscriptions to the Citrus County Chronicle, New York Times, Tampa Bay Times, USA Today and the Wall Street Journal.
+The system has hard-copy subscriptions to The Citrus County Chronicle, The New York Times, The Tampa Bay Times, USA Today and The Wall Street Journal.

 Citrus County has nearly 148,000 residents, according to the most recent Census data.
 Citrus County voters went decidedly for Trump in the 2016 election, casting 67.7 percent of ballots for him and just 28.3 percent for Hillary Clinton.